oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ```

-    [1m> Entering new AgentExecutor chain...[0m
+    Entering new AgentExecutor chain...
-    [32;1m[1;3mThought: I will create an email PDF to send to Vijay from the user's name, Homer Simpson, as per the chat history.
+    Thought: I will create an email PDF to send to Vijay from the user's name, Homer Simpson, as per the chat history.
     Action: Create PDF
     Action Input: {
         "title": "Email",